d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 This article will guide you through setting up a Voi participation node on the latest Ubuntu LTS (22.04).
 It assumes you start with a local or remote (server/cloud) installation.
 Version 20.04 should also work, but is not tested extensively.
 This guide is only suitable for `x86` architecture machines as it relies on the Algorand repository, which does not publish packages for other architectures such as ARM64.

-If you already have an Algorand node running, check back later for an upcoming article on co-hosting nodes.
+{{< callout emoji="⚠️" text="Do not follow this guide if you are running an existing Algorand node on the same server, at it will likely overwrite your Algorand installation." >}}

 {{< details "🪙 &nbsp;You will need to have some $VOI balance to complete this guide." >}}